 Baking is an exact science, so I do not recommend substituting any of the ingredients that I haven't gone over below.
 Substituting ingredients can cause a change in texture, lift, and moisture in your baked muffins.

-- Sugars - You'll need granulated sugar for this recipe.
+- Sugar - You'll need granulated sugar for this recipe.
 Sugar not only adds sweetness, but also helps keep your bread moist.
+We're also sprinkling a bit of sugar on top to create a crunchy sugar crust in the oven.

 - Butter - Butter not only adds flavor but also moisture to your muffins.
 Unsalted butter and the listed salt can be substituted with salted butter if needed.